jupys/up_banking_homeassistant/README.md

 I've made this as clean as possible for now.
 Custom Component is in the pipeline, but someone feel free to beat me to it.

 Thanks to phnx on the Home Assistant [Discord](https://discord.gg/c5DvZ4e) for the help with the `% set parsed` assistance!
+Additional thanks to [Jack465](https://github.com/Jack465) for their [PR](https://github.com/ryandanger/up_banking_homeassistant/pull/1) which prompted me to add a ton more features!

 # What can I do with this?